-A labiaplasty is an outpatient procedure done in our on-site facility under local anesthetic and IV sedation.
-The surgery generally takes 1-2 hours, although every case is different.
+A labiaplasty is an outpatient procedure done either awake under local anesthesia in our in office procedure room or under local anesthetic and IV sedation or general anesthesia in our in-office operating room or ambulatory surgery center.
+The surgery generally takes 1-1.5 hours, although every case is different.

 Given the number of different surgeries available and the individual needs of each patient, a detailed description of the procedure is best given during pre-operative consultation.